The Challenge: Our work life can be extremely stressful. We often blame ourselves.

 Swedish researchers from the Department of Public Health Sciences at the Karolinska Institute and the Stress Research Institute at Stockholm University collected data from over 3,000 employees.
 They gave the workers a battery of medical tests and a lengthy questionnaire to rate their bosses.
 They then amassed ten years of medical history on the subjects in order to assess the long-term effects their managers had on their health.

 Over the 10-year period, the employees who described their bosses as inconsiderate, aloof, and withdrawn had a 25 percent increased risk of heart attack.
 This was after controlling for education, income, smoking, exercise, BMI (Body Mass Index), blood fats, and diabetes.
 Sadly, the longer an employee worked for a bad boss, the more likely the worker was to have a heart attack.
 If they had worked for that manager for four years or more, their risk increased by a whopping 60 percent.
 And for those employees who reported liking their bosses?
 Their hearts fared better than average.
 They were 40 percent less likely to suffer heart attacks than the general population.

-The study make for a compelling case on two fronts.
+The study makes for a compelling case on two fronts.
 First, if you don’t like your boss, you can deem it official: your boss just may—literally—be killing you.
-Secondly, if you are a manager, or aspire to become one, you have an immense responsibility.
+Secondly, if you are a manager or aspire to become one, you have an immense responsibility.

 What Makes a Good Boss?

 What truly separates the good managers from the not-so-good ones?
 The ability to nourish and protect the hearts of others.